mjerrar/duo_vio/README.md

 ```
 For the visualization, youalso need PyQtGraph.
 Download the .deb file from the [website](http://pyqtgraph.org/) and double click it to install.

-The VIO with the DUO camera depends on three packages:
+The VIO depends on three ROS packages
 - [This package](https://github.com/ethz-ait/duo_vio) for the state estimation
-- [`duo3d_ros`](https://github.com/ethz-ait/duo3d_ros) package for the ROS driver of the camera
 - [`ait_ros_messages`](https://github.com/ethz-ait/ait_ros_messages) for custom ROS messages
+- A ROS driver that publishes image and IMU data in VioSensorMsg messages as defined in `ait_ros_messages`.
+Depending on the camera you are using, this package will differ.
+    - If you are using a [DUO3d](http://duo3d.com/) camera, the package you need is [`duo3d_ros`](https://github.com/ethz-ait/duo3d_ros).
+You will also need to place the DUO SKD in `catkin_ws/src`, which customers can download from the [DUO3d](http://duo3d.com/) website

 Clone all git repositories into your `catkin_ws/src` directory.
-Also place the DUO SKD in `catkin_ws/src`.

 You are now ready to compile the packages with
 ```bash